denten-books/plain-text/2-device.md

 numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.

 To read Turing and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the history of computer science and software engineering.
 The literary perspective is important because it allows us to see the computer in a new light: more than a byproduct of quantification, a metaphor machine.
-Turing machines should interest literary scholars because they embody a minimally viable model for generalized symbolic manipulation: reading and writing.
-Poetics should interest electrical and software engineers for the same reason, because it grounds computation in the long history of the word.
+Turing machines should interest literary scholars because they embody a minimally viable model for generalized symbolic
+manipulation: reading and writing.
+Poetics should interest electrical and software engineers for the same reason, because it grounds computation in the long history of the written word.
 Turing's thought experiments were meant to solve a mathematical problem, but their pedigree lies also in the study of textual meaning-making and interpretation.

 In his seminal 1936 paper on computable numbers, Alan Turing proposed a peculiar (for a mathematical treatise) thought experiment that addressed a